 Public Art Actively work with the City's public Arts Commission and Bay Fair property owners to identify and install one or more major pieces of public art in the Bay Fair area.
 Planning, Economic Development, Recreation and Human Services, property owners Bay Fair/Bayfair Naming Consistency and Branding To achieve consistency and coordinated branding, work with Madison Marquette to adopt the name "Bay Fair" instead of "Bayfair."
 Alternatively, work with BART and other property owners in the area to adopt the name "Bayfair" to be consistent with the Bayfair Center.
 Planning, Economic Development, property owners, BART Thornally/Coelho Naming Consistency To improve wayfinding and orientation in the area, work with Alameda County to establish a single consistent name for the street that connects Hesperian Boulevard with 159th Avenue, currently called "Thornally Drive" in the City and "Coelho Drive" in the County.
 Consider the single street name of "Thornally Drive," "BART Avenue," a name selected tenants or residents to brand the area, or another single name for this entire stretch of street.
 Planning, Economic Development, Alameda County East Bay Greenway Establish the East Bay Greenway through the Bay Fair area, in collaboration with the Alameda County Transportation Commission, Alameda County, BART, and other relevant agencies.
 Public Works, Engineering/ Transportation, Alameda County Transportation Commission, Alameda County, BART, other agencies Public Infrastructure The City should commence the first phases of construction of public improvements, as outlined in detailed infrastructure studies.
-Public Works, Engineering/ Transportation, public agencies ONGOING ACTIONS i CalTrans Coordination Continue to coordinate with CalTrans for any necessary design exceptions or design improvements to the East 14th Street right-of-way Planning, Engineering/ Transportation, CalTrans Public Benefits List Maintain and update a prioritized list of priority public benefits projects or improvements in anticipation of future development applications.
+Public Works, Engineering/ Transportation, public agencies ONGOING ACTIONS CalTrans Coordination Continue to coordinate with CalTrans for any necessary design exceptions or design improvements to the East 14th Street right-of-way Planning, Engineering/ Transportation, CalTrans Public Benefits List Maintain and update a prioritized list of priority public benefits projects or improvements in anticipation of future development applications.
 Planning, Engineering/ Transportation Parks and Public Space Work with nearby residents, employers, and property owners to identify areas where new public space, plazas, and neighborhood-serving parks may be added.
 Recreation and Human Services, residents, employers, property owners Maintenance and Repair Regularly identify, report, and repair broken or vandalized property, facilities, and public spaces in the Bay Fair area.
 Property owners, residents, Public Works Public Parking Identify potential sites and areas where public parking would be beneficial.
 Look for opportunities to acquire sites as they become available.
 Planning, Engineering/ Transportation, Public Works Affordable Housing Opportunity Sites Identify housing opportunity sites in the Bay Fair area to be prioritized for inclusion in the Housing Element and for development of affordable housing.
 Planning, Housing Inclusionary Housing Encourage new market-rate housing development in the Bay Fair area to exceed citywide inclusionary housing requirements.
 Planning, Housing Additional Incentives for Workforce Housing Prioritize use of available citywide incentives to promote new development of affordable and workforce housing projects in the Bay Fair area.
-Housing
+Housing Residential Parking Program Work with surrounding neighborhoods in San Leandro and with Alameda County and nearby unincorporated County neighborhoods to implement permitted residential parking programs to limit long-term parking by BART users in residential neighborhoods.
+Planning, Housing